 Refer to the complete description of the supported operation sets in the Available Operation Sets document.

 The expressiveness of operations in OpenVINO™ is highly dependent on the supported frameworks and target hardware capabilities.
 As the frameworks and hardware capabilities grow over time, the operation set is constantly evolving to support new models.
 To maintain backward compatibility and growing demands, both IR format and operation set have versioning.

 Version of IR specifies the rules which are used to read the XML and binary files that represent a model.
 It defines an XML schema and compatible operation set that can be used to describe operations.

 Historically, there are two major IR version epochs.

-opset1 covers more TensorFlow* and ONNX* operators in a form that is closer to the original operation semantics from the frameworks in comparison to the operation set used in former versions of IR (7 and lower).
+The operations from the new epoch cover more TensorFlow* and ONNX* operators in a form that is closer to the original operation semantics from the frameworks in comparison to the operation set used in former versions of IR (7 and lower).

 The name of the opset is specified for each operation in IR.
 The IR version is specified once per whole IR.
 Here is an example from the IR snippet:

 version="opset1" in the example above mean "use that version of operation `Parameter` that is included into the operation set `opset1`".

 When a new operation set is introduced, the significant part of the operations remains unchanged and it is just aliased from the previous operation set within a new one.
 The goal of operation set versions evolution is adding new operations, and probably changing of small fraction of existing operations (fixing bugs and extending semantics).
 However such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate

 version is specified, the behavior is kept unchanged from that specified version to provide the backward compatibility with older IRs.